-As founder of The Expand Online Summit and The Tech of Business, Jaime Slutzky helps creatives and musicians navigate the confusing tech hurdles of marketing and providing online education.
+To expand your business online, Jaime Slutzky, as founder of The Expand Online Summit and The Tech of Business, helps creatives and musicians navigate the confusing tech hurdles of marketing and providing online education.

 I get a lot of people coming to me all the time frustrated with online tech, thinking they can’t possibly master it.
 They want to do more things online but the tech is holding them back.
 Jaime will talk about tech things to help musicians make money online.